tanvirtanjum/MADE-SS-24/project/Data_Analysis/Analysis_Report/analysis-report.md

 For more data processing details visit [`[here].`](https://github.com/tanvirtanjum/MADE-SS-24/blob/main/project/data-report.pdf)

 > #### 3.
 Analysis
 For the data analysis, I selected six countries: `Indonesia (IDN), Mozambique (MOZ), Italy (ITA), The United States (USA), Chile (CHL), and Australia (AUS)`.
-The analysis focused on the period from `2010` to `2019`, allowing for a comprehensive examination of trends and patterns over a decade.
+The analysis focused on the period from `2010` to `2019`.
+That allows a comprehensive examination.
 By focusing on this specific time-frame, I ensured that the data was recent enough to be relevant, yet extensive enough to capture significant changes and developments.
 This targeted selection of countries and years provided a diverse and rich dataset, facilitating a robust comparative analysis.

-I utilized line charts for the analysis.[`[Source Code]`](https://github.com/tanvirtanjum/MADE-SS-24/blob/main/project/Data_Analysis/data_analysis.py)
+I used line charts for the analysis.[`[Source Code]`](https://github.com/tanvirtanjum/MADE-SS-24/blob/main/project/Data_Analysis/data_analysis.py)
-Initially, I examined separately the changes in surface temperature and incidents occurred for the chosen countries within the specified time-frame.
+Initially, I examined separately, the changes in surface temperature and incidents occurred for the chosen countries within the specified time-frame.
 <figure align="center" style="width:90%">
     <table>
     <tr>